 Color is essential for branding and marketing.
 It plays a vital role in how potential customers view and interact with your brand.
-Visual impressions appeal to your senses and influences the decision of buyers to select a specific product or service instead of the alternative.
+Visual impressions appeal to your senses and influence the decision of buyers to select a specific product or service instead of an alternative.

 Are you marketing your product and looking forward to gaining more clients or selling more products?
 Then you need to pay attention to color psychology.

 Color Psychology in branding and marketing

 Color affects the perceptions and preferences of customers when they make decisions.
 Are you a business owner in Windsor, Ontario wanting your product or service to stand out among the competition?
 Customers make choices through personal experiences, their environment, and cultural bias, color is no different.

 Here are what certain colors generally mean in North America: